 - Re-assess how current efforts are working in real-time as opposed to relying on reports that soon become outdated

 As mentioned above, a business continuity plan should be rooted in a strong foundation of action-oriented items that surround the systems in place working to maintain and resume operations.
-However, the execution of these items and strategy should be fluid so they can be both responsive and proactive to new questions or changes that arise.
+However, the execution of these items and strategies should be fluid so they can be both responsive and proactive to new questions or changes that arise.
 This is particularly important in regards to today’s current landscape where unknowns continue and each new day can open an opportunity for adapting methods of internal/external communication, reporting, or operational processes.

 Data Best Practices for Where to Start

 - Understand how data is currently being used across departments, roles, and business-wide.
 Is it providing the right set of mission-critical measurements to guide further action?
 What data sources are missing from the story – does it seem to lack information that would fill the gaps for more effective decision-making?
-Asking these questions can initiate you’re following the direction towards best practices of data integration.
+Asking these questions can initiate you’re following the direction toward best practices of data integration.

 - As you look towards combining data sources, also ask the question – What’s the quality of your data?
-Before COVID-19, what form of data management did you have in place and how does that look different now in terms of accessibility and accuracy?
+Before COVID-19, what form of data management did you have in place, and how does that look different now in terms of accessibility and accuracy?

 - Gauge the results of meetings, reports, or touch-bases that use data and analytics to drive objective, clear discussion.
 How data-driven are they?

 - Identify current metrics and KPIs and those that still need to be measured.
 Are they representative and transparent of the timely business objectives set in place right now that will hopefully enable long-term impact?
 Learn how to define strategic KPIs that do more than just report, but tell the whole story.

 - Storyboard dashboards that can make your data story come to life, streamline automated reporting, and make analytics easier and more efficient for everyone involved.